 3. Create a configuration file to provide input for the Web Services Assembly tool, which you will run in the next step.

+'''

-See Section 11.1.1, "Create the Configuration File for the Web Services Assembly Tool" for details.
+See Also: "Create the Configuration File for the Web Services

+Assembly Tool" on page 11-2

+'''

 The configuration file provides information such as the location of the JAR file, the URL where Web Services clients can access the exposed methods of the sample application, and the name of the EJB that provides the business logic that you want to expose as a Web Service.